maulikdave-fh/ddd/README.md

 Give the Modules names that become part of the Ubiquitous Language.
 Modules and their names should reflect insight into the domain.

 ## Aggregate
+Aggregates deal with following aspects;
+### Transaction / Consistency boundaries
+#### Aggregates are always internally consistent
+invariants apply at every transaction commit
+#### Agrregates are "eventually consistent" with each other
+asynchronous udpates propogate through system.
+How long the system will take to achieve the eventual consistency should be captured in SLA - business people should be involed to understand business concequences of any delays.
+For example; 90th percential of the updates will be reflected in less than 100 seconds.
+### Distribution boundaries
+### Concurrency boundaries

 Each Aggregate is composed of one or more Entities, where one Entity is called the Aggregate Root.
 The Root Entity of each Aggregate owns all the other elements clustered inside it.
 The name of the Root Entity is the Aggregate ’s conceptual name.
 You should choose a name that properly describes the conceptual whole that the Aggregate models.

 Each Aggregate forms a transactional consistency boundary.
 This means that within a single Aggregate , all composed parts must be consistent, according to business rules, when the controlling transaction is committed to the database.
 This doesn’t necessarily mean that you are not supposed to compose other elements within an Aggregate that don’t need to be consistent after a transaction.
 After all, an Aggregate also models a conceptual whole.
 But you should be first and foremost concerned with transactional consistency.